Veterans & Military

 Recent Trends and Changes (2025–2026)

-The landscape of military funerals is shifting.
-In 2025, we have seen two major factors impacting how Taps is delivered:
+The way Taps is delivered at military funerals is shifting.
+In 2025, two major factors have affected how it is performed:

 1. The PACT Act: Due to the 2022 PACT Act, there has been a surge in survivor benefit claims in 2025.
 This has led to more veterans of the Vietnam and Gulf War eras being recognized for service-connected conditions, increasing the demand for full military honors.